 Perfectly Grilled Chicken Breasts with Lemon, Garlic & Herbs

 This is my basic, go-to grilled chicken — perfect for a quick weeknight dinner or cookout — and so versatile.
 You can serve the fillets on their own (kids love them), topped with cheese on a toasted bun, chopped up in a quesadilla or, as I often do, sliced over a Greek or Caesar salad.
 The added bonus?
-They are quick and easy…you do all of the prep ahead of time and you won’t even dirty a single bowl.
-(It doesn’t make for the prettiest pictures, but the marinade is made right in a zip-lock bag.)
+They are quick and easy…you do all of the prep ahead of time and you won’t dirty a single bowl (the marinade is made right in a zip-lock bag).

 As you know, grilled chicken breasts often come out dry and bland.
 This recipe ensures tender, flavorful grilled chicken every time.